tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard3/tf.contrib.distributions.DirichletMultinomial.md

     The pmf/cdf are functions that can be evaluated at non-integral values, but are only a distribution over non-negative integers.
 If `strict` is `False`, this assertion is turned off.
-*  <b>`allow_nan`</b>: Boolean, default False.
-If False, raise an exception if a statistic (e.g. mean/mode/etc...) is undefined for any batch member.
-    If True, batch members with valid parameters leading to undefined statistics will return NaN for this statistic.
 *  <b>`strict`</b>: Whether to assert valid values for parameters `alpha` and `n`, and `x` in `pmf` and `log_pmf`.
 If False, correct behavior is not guaranteed.
+*  <b>`strict_statistics`</b>: Boolean, default True.
+If True, raise an exception if a statistic (e.g. mean/mode/etc...) is undefined for any batch member.
+    If False, batch members with valid parameters leading to undefined statistics will return NaN for this statistic.
 *  <b>`name`</b>: The name to prefix Ops created by this distribution class.